-3) Schedule 3 of the MPA Byelaw, Pagham Harbour MCZ and SPA, also includes the aforementioned bag limits for recreational intertidal gathering.
-In addition, there is a seasonal prohibition on any intertidal gathering from April 1st to August 31st in the Bird Conservation Area to protect breeding terns from disturbance, protection for Eel grass (Zostera spp.) in the General Conservation Area and Bird Conservation Area and a prohibition on depositing any item on the seabed for the purposes of supporting the act of gathering marine resources in the General Conservation Areas or Bird Conservation Area.

-3.4 The Authority's present strategic Review of Management has established priorities for the management of fishing activities in the inshore waters in the Sussex IFCA District through an agreed four-year plan.
+- 3) Schedule 3 of the Marine Protected Areas Byelaw, Pagham Harbour MCZ and SPA, also includes the aforementioned bag limits for recreational intertidal gathering.
+In addition, there is a seasonal prohibition on any intertidal gathering from April 1st to August 31st in the Bird Conservation Area to protect breeding terns from disturbance, protection for Eel grass (Zostera species) in the General Conservation Area and Bird Conservation Area and a prohibition on depositing any item on the seabed for the purposes of supporting the act of gathering marine resources in the General Conservation Areas or Bird Conservation Area. - 3.4 The Authority's present strategic Review of Management has established priorities for the management of fishing activities in the inshore waters in the Sussex IFC District through an agreed four-year plan.
 Within this plan, hand gathering has been identified as a key theme and work package and it has been agreed that the Authority will formally review its bait and hand collection management.
-The main role being to avoid the impact of overharvesting and associated species and habitat impacts.

-The current management proposals are informed by work that has been undertaken over a number of years to inform the process and provide appropriate evidence.

-- 3.5 Due to the risk posed to the sustainability of fisheries within the Sussex IFCA district, there is the need to introduce the proposed byelaw in line with the four-year management plan.

-- 3.6 A number of other legislative drivers may need to be considered, including;

-- Natural England legislation and policy
+The main role being to avoid the impact of overharvesting and associated species and habitat impacts. - The current management proposals are informed by work that has been undertaken over a number of years to inform the process and provide appropriate evidence. - 3.5 Due to the risk posed to the sustainability of fisheries within the Sussex IFC District, there is the need to introduce the proposed byelaw in line with the four-year management plan. - 3.6 A number of other legislative drivers may need to be considered, including; - Natural England legislation and policy

-- CRoW Act
+- Countryside and Rights of Way Act 2000

-- Wildlife and Countryside Act
+- Wildlife and Countryside Act 1981

-- Environment Act
+- Environment Act 2021

 - Existing case law around bait collection

-- Other- local authority, Environment Agency, Crown Estate, AONB and port byelaws
+- Other- local authority, Environment Agency, Crown Estate, Area of Outstanding Natural Beauty (AONB) and port byelaws

 - Waste legislation (crab tiles)

 - Heritage legislation (MaCAA)

 - Interaction with Environmental Health (FSA) classifications